rihaas/aazu786/README.md

 ---

 <p align="center">
-  <em>✨ "From designing machines to designing data stories — every day is a journey of learning!" ✨</em>
+  <em>✨ "From building machines to building insights — every step is a new story!" ✨</em>
 </p>